heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > higher-order signature functor, and hefty algebras, which elaborate hefty
 > trees into effect trees built using a first-order signature functor.

-Good summary!

-We might add: another difference from scoped effects is that some higher-order operations are not scoped operations, such as functions with effectful bodies.
+Good summary.
+We would add that another difference from scoped effects is that some higher-order operations are not scoped operations, such as operations for effectful lambdas (see, e.g., the discussion in 2.6.4).

 Latent effects and handlers address this problem with scoped effects, but they also require glue code.